AugustoMarcelo/ChronoMarvel/README.md

 # ChronoMarvel

-This application use the MCUAPI
+This application uses MCUAPI to search all movies and list them in chronological order.

 ## Prototype Previews
 <div display: flex; flex-direction: row;">